Last Updated on January 17, 2025 by Kittredge Cherry

 A young Aelred appears with the ruins of the Riveaulx abbey in this image from the book “Heavenly Homos, Etc.: Queer Icons from LGBTQ Life, Religion, and History” by Jan Haen, a Dutch artist and Roman Catholic priest.

 Aelred rose quickly through the ranks to be elected as abbot at Rievaulx.
-The monastery thrived under his administration, growing to around 140 monks and 500 lay brothers, with five new communities in England and Scotland.
+The monastery thrived under his administration, becoming one of the largest and wealthiest monasteries in England with about 140 monks and 500 lay brothers, an ironworks at Rievaulx and five new communities in England and Scotland.

 “my own right hand, my eye, the ‘staff of my old age’ (Tobit 5:23).
 He was my spirit’s resting place, a sweet comfort in times of grief; when I was tired with labors his loving heart received me, and his counsel refreshed me when I was sunk in sadness and lamentation.
 When I was stirred up he set me at ease, and when I became angry he calmed me.
 Whatever sadness came I took to him, so that I could bear more easily with my shoulders joined to his the burden I could not bear by myself.
 What shall I say then?
 Is it not a certain share of blessedness so to love and be loved, so to help and be helped, and thus to fly higher, from the sweetness of brotherly Christian love to that more sublime splendor of divine love, and now to ascend the ladder of Christian love to the embrace of Christ himself, and then to descend by the same ladder to the love of one’s neighbor, where one may sweetly rest?
 And so if you see something worthy of imitation in this friendship of ours, which I mentioned for the sake of an example, apply it toward your own perfection.”